 Types of Smartphone Glass Surface Finishes

-The finish of the glass directly impacts smartphone glass surface friction.
+The finish of the glass surface plays a crucial role in determining smartphone glass surface friction.

 Glossy Finish